livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

-In this example, the parent's type is "pubkey" with the value "Alice's public key".
-The attributes with the types "name", "email", and "address" are child-attributes linking to a single attribute.
-The links are established outside of the parent as edges.
-However, note that the child with child_type="group" is a parent that serves as a child-attribute, and that the user who is creating the object(s) could be a part of this group themselves, as a child-attribute of said parent.

-In the 2WAY system, users are typically identified within the graph by their public key ("pubkey" Attribute).
-Consequently, a user's parent attribute might appear as name="pubkey" with a corresponding value="really long public key".
-Subsequently, the user's name or email address can be associated as child attributes, such as type="username" with a value like "Alice", or type="email" with a value like "Alice@gmail.com".
-This approach enables the establishment of necessary parent-child relationships to organize and retrieve data effectively.

-To create objects other than users, one simply needs to define the required attribute.
-For example, to store blog articles, one could utilize type="Post" with a corresponding value for the post title.
-Similarly, for building a marketplace and adding products, starting with type="category" and value="Books" could be a first step, followed by adding relevant children attributes.
-For a blog post, these children could include attributes like title, author name, content, and publication date, while for a book, attributes like author, ISBN code, or content could be added.
+In this example:
+- The parent's type is "pubkey" with the value "Alice's public key".
+- The children include attributes for "name", "email", "address", and "group".
+- The "group" attribute acts as a parent itself, potentially linking to its own children.

+#### Key Concepts

+- **Parent-Child Relationships**: The parent attribute is connected to its children via edges in the graph.
+These relationships are established externally but are crucial for organizing and retrieving data.
+- **User Identification**: Users are typically identified by their public key ("pubkey" Attribute).
+For example, a user could have a parent attribute of `{"type": "pubkey", "value": "Alice's public key"}` with child attributes like `{"type": "name", "value": "Alice"}` and `{"type": "email", "value": "alice@email.com"}`.

+#### Creating Objects

+To create objects other than users, you define the necessary attributes.
+For instance:
+- **Blog Articles**: Define an attribute with `{"type": "Post", "value": "Post Title"}`.
+Children might include `{"type": "author", "value": "Author Name"}`, `{"type": "content", "value": "Post Content"}`, and `{"type": "date", "value": "Publication Date"}`.
+- **Marketplace Products**: Start with `{"type": "category", "value": "Books"}` and add relevant child attributes like `{"type": "title", "value": "Book Title"}`, `{"type": "author", "value": "Author Name"}`, and `{"type": "ISBN", "value": "ISBN Code"}`.

-JSON document example for establishing a parent:
+#### JSON Document for Creating a Parent

+When a parent object is created, it is documented as follows:

 ```json
 {